 So if you don’t need official qualifications, how then do you actually become a background singer?

 As we’ve mentioned a silly amount of times already, successful background singers need to have experience on the job!
 But why is this?
-Well, assuming you’re a professionally-trained singer and have mastery over your own voice, that skill is only half of the job.
+Well, assuming you’re a professionally trained singer and have mastery over your own voice, that skill is only half of the job.
 The other half involves the know-how surrounding studio recording, live performance, microphone technique, and group vocals.
 This is the knowledge that can only be learned by doing; as well as working alongside composers, producers, sound engineers, artists, and other backing vocalists.

 To get this experience, it’s a really good idea to work for free while you build your portfolio.
 Do any background singer jobs you can here and there – for friends, university projects, or online job listings.
 The more you work, the more connections you build, and the more working experience you gain.

 Additionally, it’s a massive help to have your own home studio setup.
-It doesn’t need to be super sophisticated – a decent microphone and simple Digital Audio Workstation will do.
+It doesn’t need to be super sophisticated – a decent microphone and a simple Digital Audio Workstation will do.
 You might occasionally be asked for a vocal demo before getting hired for a project, and the faster you can produce that, the better.
 The ability to create your own high-quality vocal recordings also demonstrates that you have an understanding of the recording process and that you appreciate the jobs of the producer/sound engineer.
 A team player is always loved!

 Where To Find Background Singer Jobs